sid-unizar/borrajas/data/README.md

 A benchmark generated using information deduced from World Weather Attribution webpages.
 Each article was used as context in a textual format.
 The LLM was prompted to generate a question-answer pair given some natural language text.

-### benchmark_expert_validated.xlsx
+### benchmark_climate.csv

 A benchmark validated by a climatology domain expert, containing information common to WWA and EM-DAT.
+This is the benchmark that was used for the evaluation of the systems stored in the notebooks folder.